 intersections, which should be widened when warranted.

 Residents were not notified

-by mail of any meetings where the actual documents were
+by mail of any meetings except the very 1st one.
+They

 available.
 The required mixed use and master plan have